 Many travelers choose to combine both routes, entering Ladakh from Srinagar and exiting via Manali, creating a complete circuit that showcases the diverse landscapes of the region.

-Visiting Ladakh requires certain permits, especially for areas near the border such as Nubra Valley, Pangong Lake, Tso Moriri, and Hanle.
+Planning for Ladakh requires certain permits, especially for areas near the border such as Nubra Valley, Pangong Lake, Tso Moriri, and Hanle.
 An Inner Line Permit is mandatory for Indian tourists and can be easily obtained online or through registered travel agents in Leh.

 Places to Visit in Ladakh: Views That Will Stay with You Forever